 program were based on a four-year period ending in FY 2004.

 - The previous $700 million annual cap on bond issuance was reduced to $650 million, following a one year exemption that allowed for $900 million in bond issuances in FY 2000.

-- The constitutionally dedicated revenues that were appropriated to the Authority was increased by adding the existing petroleum products gross receipts tax and a portion of the existing general sales tax.
+- The constitutionally dedicated revenues that were appropriated to the Authority were increased by adding the existing petroleum products gross receipts tax and a portion of the existing Sales and Use Tax.
 Dedication of the petroleum gross receipts tax was set at $100 million in FY 2001 and $200 million in each FY thereafter.
 Dedication of the general Sales Tax was set at $80 million for FY 2002, $140 million for FY 2003, and $200 million for each FY